two people shake hands in an office

 How can you negotiate your dismissal out of court and prepare to start your own business?

-Also known as "rupture conventionnelle", amicable dismissal is a procedure that lies between resignation and dismissal.
-It consists in negotiating an amicable termination of a permanent contract between the employee and his employer.
-If you wish to leave your job and set up your own business, you'll need to prepare for your departure.
-SeDomicilier.fr explains what you need to know about amicable dismissal.
+Also known as an amicable termination, the mutually agreed termination is a procedure that falls between resignation and dismissal.
+It involves negotiating a mutually agreed termination of a permanent contract (CDI - contrat à durée indéterminée) between the employee and their employer.
+If you wish to leave your job via a mutually agreed termination of your employment contract in order to create your own company, you need to prepare for your departure.
+SeDomicilier.fr explains the procedures you need to know for an amicable termination.

 Tips and tricks